dbrizard/elwaspatid/docs/auto_examples/plot_6_underHood.rst

 the contact interface whereas traction cannot cross the contact interface and is therefore reflected.

-**WARNING: rods displacements are not computed, which means rods are considered to be stuck all the time.
-No loss of contact at the interfaces.
-This may not be always correct.**

 Since we consider several rods in contact, the velocity is discontinuous along the propagation axis.
 Hence, force and velocity cannot be computed globally and must be evaluated for each rod.
 Each rod stores force and velocity in two matrices.

 ..
-GENERATED FROM PYTHON SOURCE LINES 74-80
+GENERATED FROM PYTHON SOURCE LINES 69-75

 .. code-block:: default